 The USPBL and their four mascots, Lancelot, Ribbi, Woolly, and Buzz, are gearing up for another fun year of the USPBL Reading Program.
-This is an incentive driven reading program designed to encourage students to read more.
-The objective for each student is to “hit a home run” by meeting certain goals and requirements during the month of March.
+This is a free, incentive driven reading program designed to encourage students to read more.
+The objective for each student is to “hit a home run” by meeting certain goals or requirements during the month of March.
 Educators will work with students to set the requirements and goals according to their reading level.

-The USPBL Reading Program is a fun way to encourage reading development in students.
-Every student that “hits a home run” receives a free ticket to attend a 2019 baseball game at Jimmy John’s Field, where they will be honored on the field with all of the students who completed the reading program.
+The USPBL Reading Program is a fun and way to encourage reading development in students.
+Every student that “hits a home run” receives a free ticket to attend a 2020 baseball game at Jimmy John’s Field, where they will be honored on the field with all of the students who completed the reading program.
 In addition, educators receive a free ticket for assisting with the program, and family members of students are offered discounted ticket options.
-This year we are introducing a new and improved online process for ordering tickets!

 When Can We Start?